jfransp/HandWeather/README.md

 an API Key isn't ideal from a production standpoint due to it being accessible through decompilation, but for the purposes of this project it works.
 The release apk version available at the app package utilizes my own personal API Key - there's not much of an issue with it I guess.

+# TODO(Not yet implemented...)
+I've actually written a buch of code for error handling and error dialogs - most of the error handling is done(with handling classes, Resource utility and error entities), but there's still the actual UI and action handling left to be made.
+In some cases, like on the city screen, I've handled API call errors in the UI through a simplified popup, but there's no error dialog management anywhere else on the application.